borayuret/P1-Test-a-Perceptual-Phenomenon/README.md

 7 - State Conclusion <br>

-The time required to name incongruent colors is significantly more than the time required to name congruent colors, at 0.05.
+There is a significant difference in the mean task completion times between the two conditions, at 0.05.
 The result matches up with my expectations and with my own test result.

 <p>